simon-wolf/blog/_drafts/2025-04-30-breakfast.md

 ## The Most Important Meal?

 The perceived wisdom (I'm basing this on various articles but the two most pertinent are from [WebMD](https://www.webmd.com/food-recipes/breakfast-lose-weight) and the [BBC](https://www.bbc.co.uk/future/article/20181126-is-breakfast-good-for-your-health)) is that breakfast is the most important meal of the day.
 Eating breakfast kick-starts your metabolism and improves your energy levels and ability to focus.
-It can help lower levels of bad LDL cholestrol, and lower the chances of getting diabetes, heart disease, and being overweight (presumably as long as you are not eating a Full English every day that is).
+It can help lower levels of bad LDL cholesterol, and lower the chances of getting diabetes, heart disease, and being overweight (presumably as long as you are not eating a Full English every day that is).

-Eating breakfast is meant to help the body's rythm of fasting and eating, restore blood sugar levels and generally kick-start you for the day.
+Eating breakfast is meant to help the body's rhythm of fasting and eating, restore blood sugar levels and generally kick-start you for the day.
 When you sleep your body uses energy stores for growth and repair so breakfast helps replenish protein and calcium used throughout the night.
 Not eating breakfast can starve your body and may lead to over-eating later in the day.

 But the flip-side of this is that the sugar content of cereal (the most popular breakfast) is not good and the food industry's involvement in research around the benefits of breakfast might not be producing impartial reports into the benefits.